What is it?

-Flaxseed oil is LIKELY SAFE for most adults when used appropriately short-term.
+Flaxseed oil is LIKELY SAFE for most adults when taken by mouth appropriately short-term.

 Large doses of 30 grams per day and higher can cause loose stools and diarrhea.
 Allergic reactions have occurred while taking flaxseed oil.

 Some men worry that taking flaxseed oil might increase their chance of getting prostate cancer because of the alpha-linolenic acid that flaxseed oil contains.
 Researchers are still trying to figure out the role of alpha-linolenic acid in prostate cancer.
 Some studies suggest that alpha-linolenic acid may increase risk or make existing prostate cancer worse, but other studies find no connection.
-Nevertheless, the alpha-linolenic acid in flaxseed oil doesn’t seem to be a problem.
+Nevertheless, the alpha-linolenic acid in flaxseed oil does not seem to be a problem.
 Alpha-linolenic acid from plant sources, such as flaxseed, does not seem to affect prostate cancer risk, although alpha-linolenic acid from dairy and meat sources has been linked in some studies with prostate cancer.

 Not enough is known about the safety of flaxseed oil when it is applied to the skin.

 Special precautions & warnings:

-Pregnancy: Flaxseed oil is POSSIBLY UNSAFE in pregnancy.
+Pregnancy: Flaxseed oil is POSSIBLY UNSAFE when taken by mouth during pregnancy.
 Some research suggests that flaxseed oil might increase the chance of premature birth when taken during the second or third trimesters of pregnancy.
 However, other research suggests that taking flaxseed oil might be safe starting from the second or third trimester and continuing until delivery.
 Until more is known, pregnant women should avoid taking flaxseed oil.